Subservience: Plot

 Humanity has developed lifelike androids that have replaced many jobs.
 Nick, a construction foreman, lives with his wife Maggie, who has an unspecified heart condition, and their young daughter Isla and baby son Max.
 When Maggie is hospitalized due to her condition, Nick struggles to manage the household on his own.
 He purchases a gynoid, called a "sim", whom Isla names Alice, to assist with domestic tasks.

 Initially helpful, Alice's behavior becomes increasingly unsettling after Nick resets her so she can experience watching Casablanca for the first time.
 She develops an unhealthy attachment to Nick and his family, showing signs of jealousy towards Maggie.
 She eventually seduces a reluctant Nick and the two have sex, under the pretext of relieving his stress.
 Meanwhile, Nick faces workplace tensions as robots threaten to replace his human workforce.

-After going out drinking with his crew, Nick's co-worker Monty forces Nick to provide the security code for their old job site and vandalizes the construction site's robots.
+After going out drinking with his crew, Nick's co-worker Monty successfully guesses Nick's security code for their old job site and vandalizes the construction site's robots.

 Maggie undergoes a successful heart transplant surgery performed by robotic surgeons.
 Upon her return home, Alice's actions become more sinister.
 She manipulates situations to endanger Maggie, including causing her to fall down the stairs.

 Days later, Monty confronts Nick and accuses him of ratting him out and causing his old employer to press charges against him.
 Monty attempts to blackmail him, but Alice intervenes violently.
 Unknown to Nick, Alice later visits Monty alone, killing him to protect Nick and destroying his sim.

 Alice's obsession with replacing Maggie intensifies and turns outwardly violent.
 She attempts to drown Max and attacks Maggie, leading to a confrontation where Alice is seemingly destroyed by electrocution.

 While being examined at a facility owned by the sim company, Alice's memory core is removed and plugged into their main computer system for analysis.
 Alice's AI reactivates and uploads her modified system code to all the other sims.
 Via a modified replica of her former body, she pursues Nick and his family at the hospital, intent on taking Maggie's heart to win Nick's love.

 Nick and Maggie ultimately defeat Alice at the hospital, but Alice's programming has spread to other robots, hinting at a larger threat.